LilGothPuppy/ottersmp-wiki-Puppytreats4u/docs/commands/stalls.md

 - /arm removemember [username] -> Allows you to take trust to build at your stall from a user.

 ## Extra Stalls & Chestshop Commands
--/arm gui -> Lets you view your stall number and other cool features.
+- /arm gui -> Lets you view your stall number and other cool features.
-#### Ender chest -> will show you stalls you own.
+Ender Chest -> Will show you the stalls you own.

     - clicking on the bed will open another UI.
     - Playerhead -> Shows you members trusted to your stall.
     - Enderpearl -> Teleports you to the stall.
     - TNT -> Resets stall back to how it was when unclaimed.